 - Costs for property repairs or replacement

-- The income you lost while healing from your injuries or being without transportation
+- Lost income from time you spent healing from your injuries or without a vehicle

-- Reduced earning capacity if your injuries affect your ability to work as you did before the accident occurred
+- Reduced earning capacity if your injuries now affect your ability to work

 - Pain and suffering